Contest for Nokia's HERE seen as a three-way race

 The automakers have agreed to contribute potentially more than 700 million euros, but below 1 billion euros, said one auto industry source, who declined to be named.
 The consortium could be widened to include more carmakers, the source added.

-Another group consists of Chinese media, mobile and Internet services firm Tencent Holdings, Chinese map maker Navinfo Co., and Swedish buyout firm EQT Partners AB, three sources who declined to be named said.
+Another group consists of Chinese media, mobile and Internet services firm Tencent Holdings (0700.HK), Chinese map maker Navinfo Co.
+(002405.SZ), and Swedish buyout firm EQT Partners AB, three sources who declined to be named said.

 Navinfo and Tencent were not immediately available for comment.
 EQT declined to comment.